Generic name: lovastatin [ LOE-va-sta-tin ]

-Brand Name: Altoprev, Mevacor, Altocor
+Brand names: Altoprev, Mevacor, Altocor

 What is lovastatin?

-You should not take lovastatin if you are pregnant or breast-feeding, or if you have active liver disease.
+You should not take lovastatin if you have active liver disease, or if you are pregnant or breastfeeding.

-Stop taking this medication and tell your doctor right away if you become pregnant.
+Stop taking lovastatin and tell your doctor at once if you become pregnant.

-You should not take lovastatin if you are allergic to it, if you are pregnant or breast-feeding, or if you have active liver disease.
+You should not use lovastatin if you are allergic to it, or if:

-antifungal medication--itraconazole, ketoconazole, posaconazole, voriconazole;
+antifungal medicine--itraconazole, ketoconazole, posaconazole, voriconazole; or

 a thyroid disorder; or